 Including Professional Experience

 Focus your job experience section on your most recent pursuits, especially if you have been in sales for a long time.
-If you decide to include quite a few positions, as it is applicable to the job you are applying for, then you can always elaborate on three experiences and simply list the remaining positions.
+If you decide to include quite a few positions, as it applies to the job you are applying for, you can always elaborate on three experiences and list the remaining positions.

 In paragraph form, list your general duties and job description.
 Next, in point form, relay your top three achievements in that position.
 This section is where you can really shine; utilize this section to detail your accomplishments with valuable numbers, promotions, and major projects.